 Oh, but don’t fear, it’s not like the very people in charge of enforcing these laws are racist, right?
 Prohibition was built on racism, and despite racism no longer being acceptable in most places, society has forgotten that it’s not ok to stigmatise and punish people simply for how they are or what they do.
 People need to be reminded of this fact, and have parallels drawn for them in order to highlight the absurdity of their inherently prejudiced thinking.

 To this day we see a disproportionate number of ethnic minorities arrested for drug offences, and you have to wonder if this plays a part in an apparently racist institution not being so quick to call bullshit on the war on some users of some drugs.

 Do you have any suggestions of items you'd like reviewed?
-Indeed, if you'd like your own products reviewed (strains, grow gear, smoking devices, vapes etc.) please get in touch via the Contact Us section or the Facebook Page.
+Indeed, if you'd like your own products reviewed (strains, weed seeds, free grow guides, grow gear, smoking devices, vapes etc.) please get in touch via the Contact Us section or the Facebook Page.